-One of the parts of a divorce case that is changed in the past few decades has been the risk of bad behavior on the part of spouses regarding the use of electronic devices like cell phones and computers.
+One of the parts of a divorce case that has changed in the past few decades has been the risk of bad behavior on spouses regarding the use of electronic devices like cell phones and computers.
 While technology has certainly aided ask in many areas of life and has been especially helpful during this pandemic, the reality is that technology can also be a source of harm for many families.
 I have seen more than one divorce become contentious due to issues regarding electronics and how they have harmed families in the ruined marriages.

 Logging onto a computer and checking your spouse’s email